Content last reviewed: December 1899

 For additional information on the WCCTI refer to Tax Legislation Bulletin, Number 99-2, dated August 1999.

-The WATI provides a deduction in respect of qualifying expenditures incurred after July 1, 1998 and before January 1, 2005.
+The WATI, introduced in the 1998 Ontario Budget, provides a deduction in respect of qualifying expenditures incurred after July 1, 1998.
+The 2004 Ontario Budget announced that the WATI would expire for eligible expenditures incurred after December 31, 2004.
 The WATI can only be claimed once on a particular qualifying expenditure and is in addition to other deductions available for income tax purposes in respect of the qualifying expenditures.

 The amount of the WATI for a corporation or partnership of which the corporation is a member during a particular taxation year is the total of:

 A corporation or partnership making a WATI deduction must keep as part of their books and records a copy of the certificate or relevant documentation on which the corporation is relying in claiming that the employee is a qualifying individual.

 For additional information on the WATI refer to Tax Legislation Bulletin, Number 99-1, dated August 1999.